-Up to forty percent of refugee women suffer from depression; compared to a depression rate of about 25 percent in the general population in Uganda.
-For the past five years, StrongMinds has treated refugee women on a limited basis as part of our group talk therapy sessions in Kampala slums, where more than 100,000 refugees now live.
-But with nearly 1.1 million South Sudanese refugees settled in camps along the northern border, we are expanding into that region to provide treatment specifically for those populations.
+Up to forty percent of refugee women suffer from depression, compared to a depression rate of between 20 and 25 percent among other vulnerable women across Uganda.
+StrongMinds has treated refugee women on a limited basis as part of our group talk therapy sessions in Kampala slums, where more than 100,000 refugees now live.
+But with nearly 1.1 million South Sudanese refugees settled in camps along the northern border, we are expanding into the northern regions of Uganda to provide treatment specifically for refugee communities.

 In refugee populations, depression is triggered by a series of successive traumatic events.
-Not only have refugees been displaced from their homes and separated from loved ones, some have been held captive, incarcerated or tortured.
-Many have seen husbands, parents, or children taken away or executed.
+Not only have they been displaced from their homes and separated from loved ones, some have been held captive, incarcerated or tortured.
+Many have seen spouses, parents, or children taken away or executed.
 Women often have been victims of rape or sex trafficking.

 After difficult journeys to safety, refugees arriving in Uganda are faced with a new set of hardships: Trying to establish homes and livelihoods where they have no social connections.
 Those who are placed in urban areas struggle to find a community to accept them; many have no choice but to work illegally.
 Refugee settlement camps are notoriously risky places for women.
 The mere act of fetching water or firewood for the day can take them over long distances, exposing women to the threat of sexual trauma.